Woods takes two-shot lead at soaked Zozo Championship

 Woodland shot 66 to stake out second place at 10-under, while Keegan Bradley and local favourite Hideki Matsuyama were two shots further back in a tie for third.

+“I felt pretty good about it today,” said Woods.
+“I hit the ball a little bit better than I did yesterday, which is nice, and I had the speed of the greens again.

+“The greens are soft, they’re a little bit slower today and we could give it a little bit extra rap on it.
+I left a lot of my approach shots below the hole and I was able to be pretty aggressive.”

-Even though players were allowed preferred lies, otherwise known as “lift, clean and place”, the course dried remarkably well after being deluged with six inches (150 mm) of rain on Friday.
+Even though players were allowed preferred lies, the course dried remarkably well after being deluged with six inches (150 mm) of rain on Friday.
 It was the fear of spectators slipping and sliding in mud that prompted the unusual fan ban.

 The third round and the first part of the final round are scheduled for Sunday, with the remainder of the final round set for Monday morning.

-Woods is playing in Japan for the first time since 2006.
+Spectators will be allowed back in on Sunday and most of the sellout crowd of nearly 20,000 will no doubt have eyes for Woods, playing in Japan for the first time since 2006.

+Woods, 43, is also playing his first event since undergoing arthroscopic surgery on his left knee two months ago.

+Though the course was closed, several hundred people still gathered around the first tee to watch him, and a couple of hundred walked every hole, mostly TV camera crews, still photographers, golf writers and tournament officials.

 Reporting by Andrew Both.
 Editing by Lincoln Feast/Amlan Chakraborty